rendrjs/rendrjs.github.io/_collection/parseModels.md

 example: Collection.parseModels(response)
 ---

-Loops over each model in the collection's response.
-Each model object will then be returned by the model's [parse](/model#parse) function.
+Loops over each Model in the Collection's response.
+Each Model object will then be returned by the Model's [parse](/model#parse) function.

-If the `jsonKey` is set, Backbone can automatically parse models returned from an API that is formatted using the root keys.
+If the `jsonKey` is set, Backbone can automatically parse Models returned from an API that are formatted using the root keys.

 ```js
 // user model has jsonKey set to 'user'